dimajadaanali-hue/Google-Data-Analytics-Capstone-Cyclistic/README.md

 ## 📌 Introduction & Case Background
 Cyclistic is a successful bike-share program in Chicago launched in 2016.
 The program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across the city.

 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, my team needs to understand how casual riders and annual members use Cyclistic bikes differently to design a new marketing strategy aimed at converting casual riders into annual members.
+Therefore, my team needs to understand how casual riders and annual members use Cyclistic bikes differently to design a new marketing strategy aimed adolescent at converting casual riders into annual members.

 ---